a-slice-of-py/data-scientist-hub/docs/resources/index.md

 # Resources

+!!! info
-Collection of links to useful online resources.
+    Here you can find a curated (yet opinionated) collection of links to useful online resources.

 - **AWS**: Amazon Web Service related stuff.
 - **Career**: how to shape a data career and nail down job interviews!